carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 > - Cell Barcode: unique nucleic acid sequences, termed barcodes, which are used to label individual cells, so that they can be tracked through space and time in scRNA-seq.
 {: .callout}

-Here, you can see the order and construction of reads in scRNA-seq:
+[Here](http://data-science-sequencing.github.io/Win2018/lectures/lecture16/) which can be assessed. , you can see the order and construction of reads in scRNA-seq:
 ![biasedreads2](https://user-images.githubusercontent.com/30586852/130571826-79ac907f-0c14-4367-a010-51d88a3140f0.png)

-Therefore, cell barcodes are used to determine each read belongs to which cell and UMI is used for identification of each RNA molecule.
+Cell barcodes are used to determine each read belongs to which cell and UMI is used for identification of each RNA molecule.

+# scRNA-Seq Computational Workflow

+scRNA-seq raw data includes reads with cell barcode and UMIs.
+Before alignment of reads to genome, reads can be grouped using cell barcodes and frequency if each read per cell per gene can be estimated using UMIs.
+After alignment and frequency calculations, we have a gene expression table containing cells represented in the columns and genes represented in the rows.
+Analysis of this table has challanges.

 {% include links.md %}